barbafh3/flask-crud-api/README.md

 #### Note:

-All article requests require a Authorization header with a valid JWT security token:
+All article requests require an Authorization header with a valid JWT security token:

 * ``Authorization: JWT <Example-Token-Here>``